Xeon0X/GDMC-2024/README.md

 pip install pipreqs
 ```

 Run `pipreqs --ignore .venv --force` to generate an updated list of dependencies for the project in requirements file.
+Note that you should then change `skimage==...` by `scikit-image==0.23.2`.